10 Hue Foods You Must Try

 Regional specialty dishes are often overlooked by visitors travelling Vietnam.
 While pho and banh mi are world-renowned as Vietnamese food, there are some less-discovered creations awaiting your enjoyment in every province of the country.
 This is especially true for local Hue food.
 The city’s cultural heritage and long-standing affluence has produced foods that solely belong to the area yet celebrated around Vietnam.

-To spare you the search and mind-boggling google translations, here is a guide of 10 local Hue foods you have to try with help on where to find them in the city.
-We’ve used Vietnamese websites and local recommendations to find the best food in Hue.
-Although the majority include meat, we’ve added addresses to vegetarian/vegan alternatives (where available), at the bottom of each entry.
+To spare you the search and mind-boggling google translations, here is a guide of 10 local Hue foods you have to try.
+Although the majority include meat, There are vegan options available around the city.

 The Noodles, the Rice & the Meat

 1. Bun Bo Hue: Hearty Noodle Meat Feast

 />If pho vacates it’s title of ‘most famous Vietnamese noodle dish’, I’m sure that bun bo hue would be next in line.
 A direct translation would be ‘beef (bo) vermicelli noodles (bun) from Hue’.
 Bun Bo Hue is a meat feast.
 It’s primary ingredients, beef brisket, oxtail, pig knuckles and congealed pig’s blood are stewed in a huge pot along with lemongrass and some chili then served with veggies and leafy greens.
 It might seem too much for one dish but foodies find themselves ordering more.
 Best eaten on colder days for central heating at the back of a packed hole in the wall.

 2. Com Hen / Bun Hen: Majestic and Appetizing